PolakAllen/pyconst/const/readme.md

 Code reuse is a common concept in all languages, and an essential part of structured programming.
-The structure of larger programs is often dependent upon strict enforment of the dependency graph, which is typically only handled at the highest granularity of code divisions (module, class, seperate files, etc.)
+The structure of larger programs is often dependent upon strict enforcement of the dependency graph, which is typically only handled at the highest granularity of code divisions (module, class, separate files, etc.)

 The external graph is such a concept at any level of resolution.
-It is the external dependecies, outside the given scope, which could be a block, a closure, a function, a class, etc. We use the word graph, as each item in the external graph from the given scope will also have an external graph, which rapidly expands to the complete body of executable code associated to that orginal scope.
+It is the external dependencies, outside the given scope, which could be a block, a closure, a function, a class, etc. We use the word graph, as each item in the external graph from the given scope will also have an external graph, which rapidly expands to the complete body of executable code associated to that original scope.

 The external graph, or reachable code, is a source of many assertions we may want to make about a given block of code.
 For instance, we assume that most of